 - Energy-saving up to 50%

 - 60% duty cycle, F-class insulation, IP21S – protection class

 Let’s talk a little about its energy-saving and maximized efficiency properties.

-Fact: The reason that these two properties are effective is because of the inverter technical switch power, which stabilizes and mature it hugely minimizes the weight and dimension of the transformer, which leads to 50% energy save-up and 30% increase in inefficiency.
+Fact: The reason that these two properties are effective is because of the inverter technical switch power, which stabilizes and matures it hugely minimizes the weight and dimension of the transformer, which leads to 50% energy save-up and 30% increase in inefficiency.

 I also have to talk about the cooling system – thanks to the torch feature.
 It doesn’t only make cuts endurable but also restricts the plasma cutter from over-heating.

-My First Impressions of Zeny Plasma Cutter
+My First Impressions of the Zeny Plasma Cutter

 Initially, right after the product arrived, I was thrilled at how monstrous and lightweight it looked and felt.
-Needless to say that I was thoroughly impressed by its smooth cutting capabilities.
+Needless to say that I was thoroughly impressed by its smooth-cutting capabilities.